ironchestgames/pico-8-carts/epicevilender.md

 - Cannot be burned.
 If you get hit with a fire attack you take 1 damage and (e.g. troll casters or firebats) you will lose control until you've stopped burning.
 But with this skill you will not start to burn, you'll still receive 1 damage though.
 - Cannot be frozen.
 If you get hit with an ice attack you take 1 damage and (e.g. demon casters) you will freeze until you've thawed.
 But with this skill you will not freeze, you'll still receive 1 damage though.

+## Known issues

+ - Standing on door when clearing level might send you directly to next level (and miss looting those delicious chests, my condolances.)
+ - Sometimes the hero fail to spawn (work-around for now is to reset cart, you'll lose your inventory but not equipped items.)
+ - Taking longer than 9 minutes on one level will halt the game (or waiting on splash screen or inventory), open the cart menu if you plan to leave the game for any extended periods of time.
+ -